trendless/chtmlrelay/README.md

 ```

 Run `systemctl enable nftables.service`
-to ensure configuration is reloaded when the proxy server reboots.
+to ensure configuration is reloaded when the proxy relay reboots.

 Uncomment in `/etc/sysctl.conf` the following two lines: